DTrejo/dtrejo.com/README.md

 - migrate engineeroverflow.com to here

 ## Questions
-- how to make a sitemap.xml? see their github issues. someone wrote one.
+- [ignore for now] how to make a sitemap.xml? see their github issues. someone wrote one.
-- how to do redirects? w/ router injecting urls?
+- [ignore for now] how to do redirects? w/ router injecting urls?
-- use subdirectories to create prev/next? dunno.
+- [ignore] use subdirectories to create prev/next? dunno. ignore it.

 ## TODOs
 - √ noindex nofollow everything while you work on it. or just robots.txt, for now.